For years, Frank, a 55-year-old aerospace engineer from Seattle, had been trying to get his blood pressure under control.

 Sure enough, the University of Alabama subjects thought they were following their doctors’ orders and reducing sodium consumption, and believed they were on a low-salt diet.
 But baseline urine testing revealed average daily intakes of 11.6 grams of salt, or 4,470 milligrams of sodium – nearly triple the amount recommended by the Centers for Disease Control and the Institute of Medicine.

-“The results of this study on resistant hypertension clearly demonstrate the failure of modern medicine to focus on the main cause of hypertension, which is salt toxicity,” asserts Pritikin’s Dr. Seth Marquit.
+“The results of this study on resistant hypertension clearly demonstrate the failure of modern medicine to focus on the main cause of hypertension, which is salt toxicity,” asserts Pritikin’s Dr. Danine Fruge.

-“Instead of diet, most physicians focus treatment on pharmacological therapy, which will ultimately fail to keep blood pressure even below the hypertensive range of less than 140/90, and will almost never return blood pressure to its normal physiological range of around 110/70.”
+“Instead of diet, most physicians focus treatment on pharmacological therapy, which will ultimately fail to keep blood pressure even below the hypertensive range, and will almost never return blood pressure to its normal physiological range.”

 The study also demonstrates that most people diagnosed with hypertension “ought to be referred to registered dietitians for expert dietary counseling because the dietary advice provided by physicians typically provides little or no benefit.”

 Sadly, most public and private health insurers do not cover dietary counseling for hypertension or even resistant hypertension.

 In his editorial in Hypertension, Dr. Lawrence Appel, who was lead author of the NIH-sponsored DASH studies that concluded that optimal daily sodium intake is 1,500 milligrams or less, affirmed the value of “individual-based counseling (eg, from a dietitian).”